-If you have a problem with pests and critters, a living fence created from cactus would be perfect.
-Cactus is a natural form of barbed wire.
-This is actually the preferred method of fencing in the Caribbean.
+For problems with pests and critters, a cactus fence may be perfect.
+Cactus is like a natural form of barbed wire.
+Cactus plants are the preferred method of fencing in the Caribbean.

-Not only does Lilac smell absolutely terrific, but it is a great to fence with.
-There are several colors available, and Lilac grows quickly, providing a great fence fast!
-Bob Vila even goes as far as saying that these plants still thrive in the winter!
+Not only does Lilac smell terrific, but it is a great plant to fence with.
+There are several colors available, and it grows quickly.
+And as an added bonus, these plants still thrive during the winter!

-Although Boxwood grows extremely slowly, once matured, it is a great natural barrier.
-The best part, you can shape these into intricate shapes!
+Although Boxwood does grow very slowly, once it matures, it forms a great natural barrier in your front or back yard.
+The best part is you can prune boxwood into intricate shapes!

-Weeping Willows grow quickly, and stand up well in cold weather.
-These trees are extremely supple, and can be shaped to form the living fence of your dreams!
+Weeping Willows grow quickly and stand up to very cold weather.
+These trees are also extremely supple, so you can shape them to form the living fence of your dreams!

-Believe it or not, bamboo is perfect for a living fence.
-It is one of the fastest growing plants, and is beyond low maintenance.
-Just be careful to choose the type of bamboo carefully, as it can be quite invasive.
+Believe it or not, bamboo makes a beautiful living fence.
+It is one of the fastest growing plants out there, and is super low maintenance.
+Just be careful to choose your variety carefully–some are quite invasive.

-Junipers (and really any kind of evergreen tree) are perfect foliage for fences.
-Junipers grow berries, and have a delicious aroma.
-Unfortunately, Juniper can develop dead spots if over pruned.
-Here is a tutorial to help you avoid such dead spots.
+Junipers are perfect foliage for fences.
+They grow berries and have a delicious scent.
+Unfortunately, Juniper develops dead spots if it is over-pruned.
+Here is a tutorial to help you avoid dead spots in your Juniper fence.

-Yellow forsythia blooms are part of an eleven species family, all of which have extremely flexible branches and gorgeous green leaves.
-Again, it is important to consider height, and this can grow up to nine feet tall.
+Yellow forsythia blooms are part of an eleven-species family, all of which have flexible branches and gorgeous green leaves.
+It is important to consider the height you want, because forsythia can grow up to nine feet tall.

-Holly isn’t just for Christmas decorations!
-This is another plant belonging in the Evergreen family.
-This plant produces gorgeous berries and thrives in any climate zone, including the tropics!
+Holly isn’t just for Christmas!
+This is another plant belonging to the Evergreen family.
+Holly bushes produce pretty berries and thrive in any climate zone, including the tropics.

-Laurels can be used for more than just house plants.
-Laurels make a great natural barrier.
-One of the most durable plants out there, this plant thrives in areas with air pollution problems.
+Laurel is great for more than just a house plant–it also makes a great natural barrier.
+One of the most durable plants out there, this plant thrives in areas with air pollution.

-Privets are one of the most dense plants out there, which creates privacy that an ordinary fence could not match.
-Much like the Juniper and the Boxwood, this plant can be shaped into any desired shape.
+Privets are one of the most dense plants, which creates privacy that an ordinary fence cannot match.
+Like Juniper and Boxwood, this plant prunes well into any desired shape.

-Italian Cypress, while not dense, grow to tall columns, up to 70 feet high!
+Italian Cypress, while not dense, does grow in tall columns up to 70 feet high!

-Hicksii Yew, is another plant much like the juniper.
-This shrub is notorious for its gorgeous green needles.
-Although, it is important to remember that the needles may brown with frequent exposure to harsh winter winds.
+Hicksii Yew is another plant like the Juniper.
+This shrub is famous for its green needles.
+It is important to remember that the needles may turn brown with a lot of exposure to cold winter winds.

 The Nigra Arbovitae is a lush tree that grows in the shape of a pyramid.
-Growing up to 30 feet tall, this is a great plant to consider!
+It reaches up to 30 feet tall, so this is a great plant to consider for a live fence.